Movie Review: Camp Snoopy is emotional, fun, entertaining and very spectacular

 Sally’s tooth falls out and she’s worried that the Tooth Fairy doesn’t know she’s at camp and can’t leave her prize; a chance discovery by Charlie Brown turns into chaos for all of them.

-READ MORE Shin Kamen Rider First Teaser Trailer Released
+READ MORE Halloween Kills Final Trailer Released

 13. SUMMER FRIENDS.